Skin cancer: Prevention

 Sunscreen is effective and thus recommended to prevent melanoma and squamous-cell carcinoma.
 There is little evidence that it is effective in preventing basal-cell carcinoma.
 Other advice to reduce rates of skin cancer includes avoiding sunburn, wearing protective clothing, sunglasses and hats, and attempting to avoid sun exposure or periods of peak exposure.
 The U.S. Preventive Services Task Force recommends that people between 9 and 25 years of age be advised to avoid ultraviolet light.

 The risk of developing skin cancer can be reduced through a number of measures including decreasing indoor tanning and mid-day sun exposure, increasing the use of sunscreen, and avoiding the use of tobacco products.

-The reason it is important to limit sun exposure and to avoid tanning beds is because they both involve UV light.
-UV light is known to damage skin cells by mutating the DNA in it.
+It is important to limit sun exposure and to avoid tanning beds, because they both involve UV light.
+UV light is known to damage skin cells by mutating their DNA.
 The mutated DNA can cause tumors and other growths to form on the skin.
 Further, there are other risk factors beside just UV exposure.
 Fair skin, prolonged history of sunburns, moles, and family history of skin cancer are just a few.

 There is insufficient evidence either for or against screening for skin cancers.
 Vitamin supplements and antioxidant supplements have not been found to have an effect in prevention.
 Evidence for reducing melanoma risk from dietary measures is tentative, with some supportive epidemiological evidence, but no clinical trials.

 Zinc oxide and titanium oxide are often used in sunscreen to provide broad protection from UVA and UVB ranges.

 Eating certain foods may decrease the risk of sunburns but this is much less than the protection provided by sunscreen.

 A meta-analysis of skin cancer prevention in high risk individuals found evidence that topical application of T4N5 liposome lotion reduced the rate of appearance of basal cell carcinomas in people with xeroderma pigmentosum, and that acitretin taken by mouth may have a skin protective benefit in people following kidney transplant.

-A research published in January 2022 by the Oregon State University College of Pharmacy showed that a vaccine that stimulates the production of a protein critical to the skin's antioxidant network could reinforce people's defenses against skin cancer.
+A paper published in January 2022 showed that a vaccine that stimulates the production of a protein critical to the skin's antioxidant network could reinforce people's defenses against skin cancer.